Sjavs

 Sjavs is a Danish card game of the Schafkopf family that is played in two main variants.
-In Denmark, it is a 3-player game, played with a shortened pack of 20 cards; in the Faroe Islands, where it is very popular, it is a four-hand, partnership game using a standard Piquet pack of 32 cards.
+In Denmark, it is a 3-player game, played with a shortened pack of 20 cards; in the Faroe Islands, where it is very popular, it is a four-hand, partnership game using a standard piquet pack of 32 cards.

 Names

 Sjavs is pronounced "shouse" and was formerly spelt Schaus or Schavs, shortened forms of Schafskopf or Schauskop, Danish words for the German game of Schafkopf.

 History

 Sjavs is known as early as the 19th century.
 It developed from the old German game of Schafkopf and was brought to Denmark by travelling journeymen (Navere), being played by craftsmen and becoming a tavern game.
 In 1856, it was reported that the "beloved Schafskopf has almost completely superseded all other games in the circles where Polskpas previously had the highest rank."
-In an 1890 novel, a 32-card, partnership game is called Gammelmand Sjavs ("Old Man Sjavs") and described by one of the characters, a young man, as "only a game for old bitches".
-He urges his older friend to play the newly fashionable Flyve Sjavs ("Flying Sjavs") in which players only receive 4 cards each and there is a 2-card skat.
+In an 1890 novel, a 32-card, partnership game is called Gammelmandssjavs ("Old Man Sjavs") and described by one of the characters, a young man, as "only a game for old bitches".
+He urges his older friend to play the newly fashionable Flyvesjavs ("Flying Sjavs") in which players only receive 4 cards each and there is a 2-card skat.

 In 1905, Sjavs was described as a card game "in use among the peasants".